customerio/customerio-reactnative/README.md

 1. Open your terminal and run `npm install customerio-reactnative`
 1. Add iOS dependencies to your project by going to the iOS subfolder and running `pod install`.

    Make sure your deployment target is set to at least 13.0.
-Before you perform this step, you may want to update your podfile to support [push notifications](/docs/sdk/react-native/push/#install-the-push-package) and [rich push](/docs/sdk/react-native/rich-push/#rich-push) respectively.
+Before you perform this step, you may want to update your podfile to support [APNs and/or FCM push notifications](https://customer.io/docs/sdk/react-native/push/#install-the-push-package) and [rich push](https://customer.io/docs/sdk/react-native/rich-push/#rich-push) respectively.

 1. For Android, add the following lines to the project-level `android/build.gradle` file:
       ```groovy